tompccs/tompccs.github.io/_posts/2020-05-31-nicholas-pepe.markdown

 >
 >I've just had another look at your assignment.
 The code was generally good, well commented and demonstrated an understanding of polymorphism.
 You should avoid using generic classes such as Object in method declarations (use ListNode instead), but otherwise the code is fine.
 >
->The reason you were given a low mark is because of the line "package com.nicholaspepe", which implied to me that the work was plagiarised from another student - generally package names contain the person or company who wrote the code (for instance, com.tomrobbins, or com.ucl.ee).
+>The reason you were given a low mark is because of the line "package com.nicholaspepe", which implied to me that the work was plagiarised from another student - generally package names contain the person or company who wrote the code (for instance, com.johnsmith, or com.ucl.ee).
 However if you can explain why you have called your package "com.nicholaspepe" then I will review the mark.
 >
 >Best wishes,
 >